aaronshivers/pagination/README.md

-# Getting Started with Create React App
+# Pagination with React Hooks and Material-UI

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+An example of how to create a pagination hook for React.

 ## Available Scripts